moolirushikeshavareddy/SQL-Study-Guide/Tutorial #13 - SQL DELETE Operation.md

 ## 5. Best Practices

-1. **Always use a WHERE clause**: Unless you intend to delete all rows, always include a WHERE clause to specify which rows to delete.
+[1. **Always use a WHERE clause**: Unless you intend to delete all rows, always include a WHERE clause to specify which rows to delete.
 2. **Test your DELETE statements**: Before running a DELETE statement on a production database, test it on a small subset of data or a test environment.

-3. **Use transactions**: Wrap your DELETE statements in transactions so you can rollback if necessary.
+3. **Use transactions**: Wrap your DELETE statements in transactions so you can rollback if necessary]: #

    - Always use a WHERE clause unless you intend to delete all rows.
    - Double-check your WHERE condition before executing the DELETE statement.